topi314/LavaSrc/README.md

       playlistLoadLimit: 1 # The number of pages at 50 tracks each
       artistLoadLimit: 1 # The number of pages at 10 tracks each
       recommendationsLoadLimit: 10 # Number of tracks
+#      proxy: # If the server with the plugin is located outside of Russia, you must configure a proxy located in Russia to bypass regional restrictions.
+#        url: "https://example.org" # The HTTP proxy to use
+#        username: "my-bot" # Optional username to authenticate with the proxy
+#        password: "youshallpass" # Optional password to authenticate with the proxy
     tidal:
       countryCode: "US" # the country code for accessing region-specific content on Tidal (ISO 3166-1 alpha-2).
       searchLimit: 6 # How many search results should be returned